The Student Contract

 Student photo, details and course-related information for security-related checks and the provision of emergency contact information;

-Student details to assist with allocation and management of accommodation data;
+Student details to assist with allocation and management of accommodation data and maintenance requests;

 Student, course and financial transaction information for debt management and student payment purposes;